A Hands-on Dragons & Dinosaurs Family Style Unit Study for Morning Baskets, Family-Style Homeschool, and Hands-on Learning

 Use math to estimate how many of your shoes it takes to fill the largest fossilized T-Rex track found to date.

 The largest Tyrannosaurus Rex footprints measured 1 meter by 46 cm.
 However, the largest dinosaur track ever found was in Australia and was left by a plant-eating sauropod, such as a brachiosaurus.
 It measures 5 ft., 9 in. long; read about it here.

 Watch this video from the Creation Truth Foundation to answer all of your questions about dinosaurs and the Bible.
 Another fabulous resource is Dinosaurs and the Bible by Brian Thomas (Amazon also has it on Kindle).

 Read King of the Dinosaur Hunters by Lowell Dingus.
 The king of collectors was John Bell Hatcher.
 Hatcher helped to discover and display the Carnegie Museum’s diplodocus and lived an Indiana Jones type of life.
 Creation worldview note: the author of this book believes in a bird-dinosaur connection.
 Birds evolving from dinosaurs is not even accepted by all secular paleontologists.
 This book is not written from a Creation worldview.

 Dragons & Dinosaurs Unit Study Family Fun

 Take a field trip to a natural history museum to see dinosaur fossils.
 Use this site to find the museum closest to you.
 Don’t forget to also check your state parks, as those often have small museums with fossils.

-Be sure to follow my Pinterest board Dinosaurs and Dragons for more great morning basket ideas for your Dinosaurs unit study!
+Be sure to follow my Pinterest board Dinosaurs and Dragons for more great morning basket ideas for your Dinosaurs & Dragons Unit Study!

-Save this image to your favorite homeschooling Pinterest board to refer back to during your Dinosaurs and Dragons too unit study!
+Save one of these images to your favorite homeschooling Pinterest board to refer back to during your Dinosaurs & Dragons Unit Study!